Danielle Dean: Collections

 Her work is included in collections at the Hammer Museum, the Stedelijk Museum, the Whitney Museum and the Kadist Foundation. and has been reviewed in publications such as ArtForum and ARTnews.

 Teaching

-Dean is currently an Assistant professor in Visual Art at the University of California, San Diego.
+Dean is currently an Associate professor in Visual Art at the University of California, San Diego.
 She has previously taught at the California Institute of the Arts, Valencia, CA.